SoulSkare/popcorn-mobile/backend/README.md

 ### Initial setup:

  1. `npm install`
- 2. `grunt css`

-After that, you can run with `npm start` and visit `http://localhost:8080` in your browser.
+After that, you can run with `node src/app/app.js` and visit `http://localhost:8080` in your browser.

 ***